aldotromp/nl.klikaanklikuit/README.md

 ## What's new

+### v4.1.0
+Fixed the invalid device data issue.
+Huge thanks to Geurt Dijker for the continously testing!

 ### v4.0.14/15/16
 Fixed some error translations
 Corrected doorbell naming scheme and images to be on par with KlikAanKlikUit.